scalable-analyses/sme/README.rst

   Total Max Error 0.000000

-The second example in line 9 computes :math:`C += A \times B^T` and reaches about 1833 GFLOPS on M4:
+The second example in line 9 computes C += A x B^T and reaches about 1833 GFLOPS on M4:

 .. code-block:: none
   :linenos: